Virgin Atlantic: Fleet

-Virgin Atlantic operates a fleet consisting entirely of widebody aircraft from both Airbus and Boeing.
+The A330-300 is a wide-body airliner manufactured by Airbus.
+The oldest model in the fleet, the first was delivered in April 2011, with older aircraft due to be retired and replaced by the A330-900 from 2027.
+Virgin Atlantic operates 7 of these aircraft as of June 2025.

+The A330-900, part of the Airbus A330neo family, is a newer, more fuel efficient version of the original A330ceo.
+The first was delivered in October 2022, In July 2024, Virgin Atlantic placed an order for an additional 7 aircraft, with deliveries due from 2027.

+The A350-1000 XWB is a wide-body airliner manufactured by Airbus.
+Virgin Atlantic took delivery of its first A350 in August 2019.

+The 787-9 Dreamliner is a wide-body airliner manufactured by Boeing.
+The only Boeing model currently in the fleet, Virgin's first Dreamliner was delivered in October 2014.
+They operate 17 of these aircraft as of June 2025.

+On 17 June 2019, at the Paris Air Show, Virgin Atlantic announced an order for 14 Airbus A330-900neo aircraft, which will replace the A330ceo models starting in 2021.

 Livery

 Virgin Atlantic's first aircraft were painted with a "Eurowhite" design with a red stripe through the centre of the main deck windows.
 The engines were metallic silver and the tail red with the logo in white.
 In the 1990s, the refreshed design was introduced, removing the centre red stripe through the windows, engines were painted red, the Virgin Atlantic titles in grey were added along the main fuselage, and the 'Flying Lady' was introduced to the nose area.

 In October 2006, with the delivery of G-VRED, Virgin Atlantic introduced a new design, with the fuselage painted in metallic silver and a revised tail fin, with red and purple features and the logo.
 Near the nose of each aircraft is a pin-up girl, the "Scarlet Lady", carrying a Union flag, which was designed by British artist Ken White, who modelled the motif on the World War II pin-ups of Alberto Vargas – hence the naming one of the fleet Varga Girl (in this case, an A340-600 registered G-VGAS).